Zangaruk/Automated-ELK-Stack-Deployment/README.md

     - *Answer: Copy the Elk_install.yml file to /etc/ansible on you Jumpbox.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-    - *Answer: Update the you install-elk.yml to include your remote_user (or if the remote user is the same as your other servers have not remote user section) and host name from the ansible.cfg
+    - *Answer: Update the you install-elk.yml to include your remote_user (or if the remote user is the same as your other servers have no remote_user section) and host name from the ansible.cfg

 - _Which URL do you navigate to in order to check that the ELK server is running?
     - *Answer: First run the playbook ansible-playbook Elk_install.yml then in your webbrowser enther this in your searchbar http://<ELK-SERVER's pub IP>:5601*